See more article icon.

 • Weight: 3.77 ounces

-• Swing Weight: 10% reduction in levered swing weight equals a crisp and balanced feel.
+• Swing weight: 10% reduction in levered swing weight equals a crisp and balanced feel.
 What is swing weight?
 The weight spread evenly throughout the length of the fly rod.
 When balanced, it requires less force to swing it smoothly and feels more responsive

 • Construction/Materials: Carbon fiber with dramatically increased hoop strength, minimized vibration along the blank